rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

 You can stop reading the tutorial at the end of the section "Configuration".
 Make sure to install `ntpdate` otherwise you'll get wrong dates in some emails.

+I also recommend setting it so that it reboots automatically, periodically:

+    :::bash
+    sudo su
+    crontab -e
+    15 */48 * * * /sbin/shutdown -r

 ## Fine tuning

     :::bash